Home-Based Jobs at FAO

 Minimum Requirements

-Advanced university degree from an institution recognized by the International Association of Universities (IAU)/UNESCO in social sciences, knowledge management, communication, adult learning, rural development, organizational development, institutional development, environmental governance, natural resources management, public policy, or another relevant field.
-Consultants with a bachelor’s degree need two additional years of relevant professional experience.
+• Advanced university degree from an institution recognized by the International Association of Universities (IAU)/UNESCO in Gender Studies, Social Sciences, development studies, Human Rights, or related field; Consultants with a bachelor’s degree need two additional years of relevant professional experience.

 FAO Core Competencies